 Pull on a loose thread of Cuba’s interwoven musical genres, and you’ll unravel a history of farmer’s folk songs, gut-punch drumming, romantic ballads, old religious rites and seductive urban rhythms.
-Travelling from the capital of Havana—which celebrates its 500th anniversary in November—east to Santiago de Cuba, I journeyed from today’s music into the country’s earliest sounds.
+Travelling from the capital of Havana east to Santiago de Cuba, I journeyed from today’s music into the country’s earliest sounds.
 You can discover Cuba’s history—feel it rush through your body—by exploring its centuries-old music.

 Cuba’s Worldwide Influence